MatthijsGawehn/COCOS/README.md

 5. Click on the download link to download the dataset as a zip file.
 The relevant data file is “NSWOEH_20170529_NarrabeenNorthenBeaches_STAX_2017_0529_Narrabeen_Post_ECL_No4_Hydro_Depths.xyz”

-copy all data in the 'data' folder in 'COCOS_main'
+copy the data from the field sites into the 'data' folder in 'COCOS_main'

 If you want to try your own data:
 - go to Data.py